-Let me say, even I woke up nervous this morning.
+Let me say, even I will wake up nervous these mornings.
 I know its not til tomorrow, but I think most of us have been dreaming about the marathon this weekend.
 It is 100% normal to feel a bit anxious today.
 Its also a day where you probably don’t have a lot planned, so you have far too much time to think about yourself.
 The best tip for today is to use this time wisely and not panic.

-5 things I will do today to keep me calm
+5 things I would do today to keep me calm

 1. Review my Training

 I look over my training log and revisit each week in marathon training.
 I remind myself of the miles I have done and the challenges I have overcome.
 I will tell myself that I have done all this training, it will stand to me tomorrow.

 I will write down a list of goals for the marathon day.
 These goals are very individual can be anything from an expected time (or time range) down to a goal of checking in with my running technique at each mile marker.
 It can be a goal to smile when I feel tired , or to walk only at water stops.
 Everyone’s list of goals are different.
 After the goals, I then write down my strategy of how I will reach these goals : What pace will I start at, when will I eat/drink, what will I do when I want to stop, etc etc….

 In Yesterday’s post I described my marathon checklist – everything I set out the day before the marathon.
 Today I will revisit that checklist, set everything out, charge up the watch, and make sure everything on the list is where it should be.

 4. Visualise Marathon Day